-Crazy Steps can also be used as a creative supplement to any other method book without prior knowledge of solfa or the Kodály Approach or as a starting point for older beginners.
-There’s also a free comprehensive Teacher Guide where Helen outlines her 7 year old student Emma’s journey through Crazy Steps.
+Crazy Steps is the second book in the DoReMi Piano series but can also be used as a creative supplement to any other method book without prior knowledge of solfa or the Kodály Approach.
+It can also be used as a starting point for older beginners.
+There’s also a free comprehensive Teacher Guide where Helen outlines her 7 year old student Emma’s journey through the first pieces in Crazy Steps.

 Crazy Steps contains stepwise melodies in three different keys, F major, G major and C major plus a clef-less version.
 The tonesets include drm, drmfs and s,l,t,d.

 This book is an excellent introduction to stave notation for students who have completed Sing and Play but can also be used as a creative supplement to any other method book or as a first book for older beginners.